-The Committee on Foreign Investment in the United States (CFIUS) was established in 1975 to review certain foreign investments in the USA.
-CFIUS has the authority to review (i) any transaction that could result in a foreign person controlling a US business; (ii) certain non-controlling investments by foreign persons in US businesses that deal with critical technologies, critical infrastructure or sensitive personal data ("TID US businesses"); and (iii) certain transactions involving real estate in the USA located within a specified distance of ports or sensitive US government facilities.
+The Committee on Foreign Investment in the United States (CFIUS) was established in 1975 to review certain foreign investments in the USA, and has the authority to review:

+- any transaction that could result in a foreign person controlling a US business; - certain non-controlling investments by foreign persons in US businesses that deal with critical technologies, critical infrastructure or sensitive personal data ("TID US businesses") and

+• certain transactions involving real estate in the USA located within a specified distance of ports or sensitive US government facilities.

 Historically, submitting a transaction for CFIUS review was almost always at the discretion of the parties.
 Following the passage of legislation in 2018, however, certain transactions involving a TID US business must now be submitted to CFIUS at least 30 days prior to closing.
+If a mandatory CFIUS filing is required, or if the parties choose to submit for CFIUS review voluntarily, the borrower and its financing sources should consider the expected timeline for obtaining CFIUS approval.
+This timeline will depend on the type of filing submitted and other factors, but may be lengthy, particularly if CFIUS identifies a national security concern arising from the proposed transaction.